wkumari/draft-wkumari-dhc-capport/README.md

    portal can provide the URI via multiple methods (IPv4 DHCP, IPv6 DHCP, IPv6 RA).
 The captive portal operator should ensure that the URIs handed out are equivalent to reduce the chance of operational problems.
+The maximum length of the URI that can be carried in IPv4 DHCP is 255 byte, and so URIs longer than 255 bytes should not be used in IPv6 DHCP or IPv6 RA.

    In order to avoid having to perform DNS interception, the URI SHOULD contain an address literal.
 If the captive portal allows the client to perform DNS requests to resolve the name, it is then acceptable for the URI to contain a DNS name.
+The URI paramter is not null terminated.

 2.1.
 IPv4 DHCP Option